cdwilson/dotfiles/README.md

    /opt/homebrew/bin/bash <-- Add your shell here
    ```

+3. To use the Terminal.app profile, just double click the [`macOS/terminal/cdwilson.terminal`](macOS/terminal/cdwilson.terminal) file in Finder.

 #### dotfiles Setup

 Install the dotfiles from this repository using [chezmoi](https://www.chezmoi.io/) (**make sure to change `cdwilson` to your GitHub username!**):